The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 - John needs to hire an electrician to fix his kitchen lights.

 - John enters into a smart contract agreement that is stored on the computation layer.

 - The agreement states that as soon as the electrician has fixed John’s lights, the agreed funds will be released.

 - When this happens, the smart contract is transferred to the settlement layer, which allows the electrician to be paid in ADA cryptocurrency.

-- Everything is fully automated, meaning that there is no requirement for a third party
+- Everything is fully automated, meaning that there is no need for a third party.

 How Are ADA Coin Transactions Verified?

-I mentioned earlier that the Cardano platform is decentralized, which means that no single authority has control over the network.
-This means that like Bitcoin and Ethereum, the network is operated by miners.
+I mentioned earlier that the Cardano platform is decentralized, meaning that no single authority has control over the network.
+This means that the network is operated by miners.